tsipkens/nrc-mask-data/README.md

 This is a parent repository for public data from the National Research Council Canada related to the measurement of particle filtration efficiency (PFE) of filtration media, largely in connection with face mask products.
 A README is available in each sub-repository with specific details on the data and associated code.
 It currently contains the following sub-repositories:

-## SD22 (PSL v.
-NaCl)
+## SD22

-This dataset contains data for an article discussing the difference between PFE testing using a polydisperse NaCl or monodisperse PSL challenge aerosol.
+This dataset contains data for an article discussing the difference between PFE testing using a polydisperse ***NaCl*** or monodisperse ***PSL*** challenge aerosol.
 This is an important dataset in showing the equivalent levels of PFE between the two test methods.

 <img src="sd22/docs/02_nacl_psl.jpg/" style="width:500px;">